Equinix has announced it will be expanding its London data center to the tune of £29 million GBP.

-The global interconnection and data centre company will be adding on to its LD4 International Business Exchange (IBX) date centre at its London Slough campus, with the expansion scheduled to open in the fourth quarter of this year.
+The global interconnection and data center company will be adding on to its LD4 International Business Exchange (IBX) date centre at its London Slough campus, with the expansion scheduled to open in the fourth quarter of this year.

 Equinix UK managing director Russel Poole says this investment is to support the continued growth of ‘the world's largest multi-asset class electronic trading ecosystem' that consists of interconnected execution venues, trading platforms, market data vendors, service providers, buy-side firms, and sell-side firms.